toddaustin07/lanmotion/README.md

 - Don't forget to close the web browser page when done, or your device battery could get drained down

 ### Blue Iris camera
 The Blue Iris server allows for configuring actions for a camera whenever it detects motion.
 These actions can include a web request.
 Today, this is typically directed at a cloud-based SmartApp for SmartThings integration.
-But with this Edge driver, the web requests can be directed to the bridge server and forwarded to an Edge driver for 100% local execution.
+But using this Edge driver, the web requests can be directed to the bridge server and forwarded to this Edge driver for 100% local execution.
 The forwarding bridge server can be run on the same machine as the Blue Iris server.

 #### Blue Iris Configuration